dfds-data/terraform-modules/modules/lambda_cleanup_simple_athena_table/README.md

 terraform will replace the existing resources.
 Terraform will ask you before replacing those resources.

 You will need to have created a builds bucket.
 You can create it with the base_infrastructure module, or create it manually.

-You will also need to specify the log group you want to watch by setting the `log_group` variable.

-The module assumes that the `filterpattern` is "ERROR".
-You can change that with the aws cli or set the `filterpattern` variable when defining the infrastructure in terraform.
-The `filterpattern` variable is ignored in subsequent `terraform apply` commands

-The module will generate a dummy lambda layer.
-You can change that with the aws cli.

-The lambda function will look for the environment variable `webhook_url`.
-You can set that with the aws cli.

 ```
-module "monitor_log" {
+module "cronjob" {
-  source                  = "github.com/dfds-data/terraform-modules/modules/lambda_monitor_log"
+  source                  = "github.com/dfds-data/terraform-modules/modules/lambda_cronjob"
   environmentname         = "dev"
   entity_name             = "metrics"
-  log_group               = module.cronjob.log_group_name
+  role_policies           = ["arn:aws:iam::aws:policy/AmazonS3FullAccess", "arn:aws:iam::aws:policy/AmazonAthenaFullAccess", "arn:aws:iam::aws:policy/CloudWatchLogsFullAccess"]
   builds_bucket           = module.base_infrastructure.builds_bucket
 }

 ```

+The module will generate a dummy lambda layer and a dummy lambda function.
+You can change these with the aws cli.

+aws lambda publish-layer-version

+aws lambda update-function-code

+aws lambda update-function-configuration